 A.T.
 Cross Ink

 A.T.
 Cross inks are currently made by Pelikan.
 They are the EXACT same inks as Pelikan, just in a different labeled bottle.
-We carry the Cross cartridges because they are proprietary to Cross pens, but we do not carry Cross labeled bottled inks since they're the same as Pelikan and the Pelikan bottles are a bit less expensive than the Cross.
+We do not carry Cross labeled bottled inks since they're the same as Pelikan and the Pelikan bottles are a bit less expensive than the Cross.

 Italian made Aurora ink wins the prize for the smoothest flowing ink I've used.
 Note that the Aurora ink is bottled in a rather tall vertical shaped bottle which some people fear is easy to tip over.
 I rather like the bottle because it is easy to dip a large nib into.